deib-polimi/modaclouds-monitoring-manager/doc/rest/metrics/GET-metrics-id-observers.md

 **Status:** **200 OK**

-**Body:** An XML object with a list of information about attached observers.
+**Body:** A json object with a list of information about attached observers.

 ***